Qryptell/Qryptell-auth-service/README.md

 # LunarLoom Auth Service

-The LunarLoom Auth Service is responsible for managing user authentication and authorization within the msg-grid microservice chat application.
-It utilizes Go, Fiber, JWT to securely handle user authentication and token-based authorization.
+The LunarLoom Auth Service is responsible for managing user authentication and authorization within the LunarLoom microservice chat application.
+It utilizes NodeJS, express, JWT to securely handle user authentication and token-based authorization.

 ## Table of Contents
 - [Features](#features)